nus-cs2103-AY2223S2/tp/docs/team/kyueran.md

     * Contributed to the user stories in the Developer Guide
     * Add the UML diagram for Model
     * Add Apendix: Planned Enhancements [\#216] (https://github.com/AY2223S2-CS2103T-W09-1/tp/pull/216)
+    * Add activity diagram for SortCommand and sequence diagram for FilterPrice command and elaborate on their implementation. [\#258] (https://github.com/AY2223S2-CS2103T-W09-1/tp/pull/258)